netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-video-script.md

 Great - OK so obviously adding a large number of cables in this way would be tedious and error prone, so click on the 'import' icon, and here is the bulk import screen and in the CSV filed options you can see the required and optional fields for a successful import.

-Now this time Eric is going to upload a file rather than paste in the data. so here is the file to be used.
+Now this time Eric is going to upload a file rather than paste in the data.
+So here is the file to be used...(show file in Git Repo)

 There is the header for all the fields being and the data for each cable below it.
 For example, the first cable has the side A device which is the router, the type is an interface, and it is interface gigabit ethernet 0m.
 On the B side, this cable is connecting to the switch interface ge-0/0/47 - te type is CAT, status is planned, the tenant is the consulting department, and this is a red cable that's half a metre long.

 then the other cables are the console port connections, and then further down are the connections from the access switch ports to the front ports of the patch panel.